 1. The Purpose and Character of the Use

 This kind of use is not considered a fair use even when the publisher does not make any profit!
-In this case, the intention of making money is considered as commercial use.
+In this case, the intention of making money is considered a commercial use.
 Contrary to that, a student can use a copyrighted photograph in his school presentation.
 Also, inserting replicas of paintings into a student’s arts coursebook for educational purposes is considered fair use in most cases.
 Of course, not all educational purposes are considered as fair use – e.g., a teacher cannot copy a whole coursebook for his/her students.

-On the Internet, fair use can be recognized in some educational platforms and free presentations but not in paid online courses or presentations made by companies to attract potential customers.
+On the Internet, fair use can be recognized in some educational platforms and free presentations.
+But not in paid online courses or presentations made by companies to attract potential customers.
 Most probably, a review of a copyrighted work on YouTube would be considered a transformative work and fair use but a photograph on a company’s Instagram profile is considered an infringement.

 Instead, it ruled that posting of that work on a school website made it available to all visitors of that website.
-The balance between the right to education and the protection of the right to intellectual property, covered by the Article 5(3)(a) InfoSoc Directive, which ‘provides for the exceptions or limits [sic] to the rights (…) so as long it is for the sole purpose of illustration for teaching or scientific research and to the extent justified by the non-commercial purpose to be achieved’ was somehow missed.
+The balance between the right to education and the protection of the right to intellectual property.
+Covered by the Article 5(3)(a) InfoSoc Directive, which ‘provides for the exceptions or limits [sic] to the rights (…).
+So as long it is for the sole purpose of illustration for teaching or scientific research and to the extent justified by the non-commercial purpose to be achieved’ was somehow missed.